aws/karpenter-provider-aws/designs/odcr.md

 In this case, there is no existing mechanism in Karpenter that would catch this.
 Karpenter will need to implement an additional mechanism that validates that an instance's capacity reservation falls within the valid set of reservations selected-on from the `capacityReservationSelectorTerms`.
 Specifically, it needs to validate that that id exists with the `capacityReservation` section of the EC2NodeClass status.

-## Launch Failures

-The main failure scenario is when Capacity Reservation limit is hit and no new nodes can be launched from any Capacity Reservation the launch template targets.

-1. We filter inside Karpenter before calling CreateFleet API and throwing an InsufficientCapacityError causing a reevaluation, with then a retry recalculation of instances maybe falling back to regular on-demand
-2. We call CreateFleet API in certain race conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a fallback to on-demand could be selected if Capacity Reservations not available

 ## Open Questions

 1. How do we deal with selecting on an incredibly large array of capacity reservations that we would have to store in the NodeClass status?
 How do we ensure that this doesn't significantly bloat the output?
-2. Do we introduce this feature with a `FEATURE_GATE=CapcityReservations`?
-This would give us the flexibility to change the implementation of the feature while it's still in alpha.
-3. What's our default behavior for selecting capacityReservations when not specifying an owner?
-Does this select all capacityReservations -- including ones that are not owned by the account? _NOTE: This depends on what the flow is for sharing a capacityReservation.
-If there is an explicit acceptance criteria, then selecting on all regardless of owner should be fine_
-4. How are we going to prioritize ODCR offerings when scheduling?
+2. How are we going to prioritize ODCR offerings when scheduling?
 These are effectively "0-cost" instances so we should prioritize them if the user selects on them.

 ## Action Items